mattcarlotta/snackables/README.md

 }
 ```

-in a local enviroment, `.env.base` may have static shared database variables:
+in a local environment, `.env.base` may have static shared database variables:

 ```dosini
 DB_HOST=localhost